-The initial planning stage seems daunting and nearly impossible to the first time RTW traveler.
+The initial planning stage seems daunting and nearly impossible to the first time long-term, RTW traveler.
 There’s so much to do and so much to think about, and the never-ending resources, while nice, sometimes create more confusion than clarification.
-That’s why we here at BootsnAll are creating the definitive RTW planning guide.
+That’s why we here at BootsnAll have created the definitive planning guide for long-term travel.
 We’re starting at the very beginning and giving you all the necessary resources for planning the trip of a lifetime.
 We will make you ask yourself the appropriate questions, and we will help guide you in planning the best RTW trip for you!

 What To Think About First

-The two biggies that first time RTW travelers need to consider is what kind of RTW budget you’ll have and where you want to go.
+The two biggies that first time long-term travelers need to consider is what kind of budget you’ll have and where you want to go.
 Which one to focus on first is up to each individual traveler, but chances are that you’ll want to begin with one of these.

 How Much Money Can You Save

 If you start with the budget, the first thing you need to do is start tracking your income and expenses.
 You can always just open up a spreadsheet and start tracking that way, or you can open an account on a website like Mint, which is free and keeps everything nice and organized for you.
 It’s vital to begin to figure out how much money you can save per month so you can start your travel fund.
 If you already have some money put away, awesome, you’re ahead of the game.

 If you’re currently spending more than you’re bringing in, then it’s time to start cutting back.
 There are several in depth articles about money saving tips, so we’ll only touch on them here.
 Start simple.
 Stop going out to eat.
 Cook more often and have friends over for beers instead of hitting up the bars.
 Think about every single purchase you make.
 Only buy what is completely necessary.
 Think about getting a second (or third) job.
 Do whatever you can to start saving money each month.